Jessica Opare-Saforo: Career

-GhanaWeekend reported that Jessica had quit from Citi FM and Citi TV on January 28, 2022.
-She had hosted a series of programs in the media network; ‘Brunch in the Citi’, ‘Sex in the Citi’, ‘Sister Sister’, ‘Upside Down’ and ‘Traffic Avenue’ (formerly ‘Citi Drive’) which is Citi FM's late afternoon show.
+GhanaWeekend reported that Saforo had quit Citi FM and Citi TV on January 28, 2022.
+She had hosted a series of programs in the media network; 'Brunch in the Citi', 'Sex in the Citi', 'Sister Sister', 'Upside Down' and 'Traffic Avenue' (formerly 'Citi Drive') which is Citi FM's late afternoon show.

 Awards

 Here are some awards she has won: